kaltura/nginx-vod-module/README.md

 * Tested only with HLS segmented output.

-* Supports only UTF-8 input scripts.
-Limited error-handling, so it will fail on invalid scripts.

 * No support for non-standard `[Fonts]` defined in script, nor to `[Graphics]`, nor to `[Pictures]`.

 * No support for Karoake features, moving or angular text.